 - GMAT/GRE Waivers:

-- A waiver of the GRE/GMAT will be granted for students with a bachelor's degree from UNT with a cumulative GPA of 3.5 or higher.
+- A waiver of the GMAT/GRE will be granted for the MBA for students with a bachelor's degree from UNT with a cumulative GPA of 3.5 or higher.

 - A waiver of the GMAT/GRE will be considered for UNT Honors College graduates with a cumulative GPA of 3.5 or higher.